Skip to content

 Court Services

-• Attend each session of Court.
+• Attend each session of Court

-• File indictments, information and verdicts.
+• File indictments, information, and verdicts

-• Process all Civil and Criminal cases.
+• Process all Civil and Criminal cases

-• Prepare Appellate records.
+• Prepare Appellate records

-• Oversee Jury Management.
+• Oversee Jury Management

-• File, secure, and dispose of all evidence entered by the Court.
+• File, secure, and dispose of all evidence entered by the Court

-• Assist victims of abuse in completing paperwork necessary to file Domestic and Repeat Violence actions.
+• Assist victims of abuse in completing paperwork necessary to file Domestic and Repeat Violence actions

-• Assist in completing paperwork necessary to file for a Simplified Divorce.
+• Assist in completing paperwork necessary to file for a Simplified Divorce

-• Assist in completing paperwork necessary to file a Small Claims action.
+• Assist in completing paperwork necessary to file a Small Claims action

-• Assist in completing paperwork required to file a Landlord/Tenant action.
+• Assist in completing paperwork required to file a Landlord/Tenant action

-Information regarding request for Redactions
+Information Regarding Requests for Redactions

-Any person preparing or filing a court document should not include a social security number or a complete bank account, debit, charge, or credit card number in such document, unless required by law or court rule, or necessary to the adjudication of the case.
 Any person has a right to request that the Clerk of the Circuit Court remove from an image or copy of a court document a social security number or complete bank account, debit, charge, or credit card number contained in a court document.
 Such request must be made in writing and delivered by mail, or in person to the Clerk of the Circuit Court.
-The request must specify the case number, the title of the document, and the identification page number of the document which contains the number to be redacted.
-A fee will not be charged for the redaction of a social security number or a complete bank account, debit, charge, or credit card number pursuant to such a request.
+The request must specify the case number, the title of the document, and the identification page number of the document that contains the number to be redacted.

 When do I deposit money into the Registry of Court?